Lord Blyton Safeguarding Policy Procedure and Guidance

 Safeguarding is everyone’s responsibility.
 As such it does not rest solely with the Designated Safeguarding Lead (DSL) and their deputies to take a lead responsibility in all of the areas covered within this policy.

-Some areas, such as Health and Safety, are a specialist area of safeguarding and have a separate lead for this area is in place in the school.
+Some areas, such as Health and Safety, are a specialist area of safeguarding it has a separate lead for this area in the school.

 Safeguarding processes are intended to put in place measures that minimise harm to children.
 There will be situations where gaps or deficiencies in the policies and processes we have in place will be highlighted.
 In these situations a review will be carried out in order to identify learning and inform the policy, practice and culture of the school.

 All pupils in our school are able to talk to any member of staff to share concerns or talk about situations which are giving them worries.
-The staff will listen to the pupil, take their worries seriously and share the information with the safeguarding lead.
+The staff will listen to the pupil, take their worries seriously and share the information with the safeguarding lead and record on Cpoms.

-We incorporate expectations of a positive environment where children can flourish.
+We incorporate expectations of a positive learning environment where children can flourish.

 We wish to ensure all children feel respected, are able to engage in the full life of school, understand our responsibility to keep them safe and their responsibility to be safe and to have resilience in our determination to provide a safe and secure environment for children to thrive.